micmejia/bible-dump/AMPC/Jeremiah/Jer 31.md

-Behold, the days are coming, says the Lord, when the city [of Jerusalem] shall be built [again] for the Lord from the [^c]Tower of Hananel to the Corner Gate.
+Behold, the days are coming, says the Lord, when the city [of Jerusalem] shall be built [again] for the Lord from the Tower of Hananel to the Corner Gate.